RafilAlam/World-Editor/README.md

 - 3D pop-up book visual aesthetic with perspective rendering
 - Procedural generation of trees, structures, and terrain details
 - Interactive traffic systems (e.g. lights that sync and react)
 - Tool markers: stop, caution, pedestrian, traffic light, and more
+- Fluid and Lively UI animations
 - Built 100% from scratch — no libraries or engines used

 ---